2026-05-15

 the slide hammer to remove and discard the accumulator cap.

-WarningPlease ensure to wear the Face Shield throughout the entire process to prevent foreign objects from flying out.TIpUse of the following tool(s) is recommended:
+WarningWear the Face Shield throughout the entire process to protect against foreign objects flying out under pressure.TIpUse of the following tool(s) is recommended:

 - 1985068-00-A - Female to Female Threaded Adapter